sisoje/swiftui-native/README.md

 ## Advanced Features

-- **ViewHosting**: The `ViewHosting` struct manages the hosting and callback injection process.
+- **Dependency Injection**: Use the `hosted` method's modification closure to inject dependencies or modify the environment.
-- **OnBody Property Wrapper**: `@OnBody` is used within views to enable state access during tests.
+- **Error Handling**: The framework includes a custom `HostingError` for handling missing properties.
-- **Error Handling**: The framework includes custom error types for handling timeouts and missing views.
+- **Performance Testing**: Includes performance tests for hosted views and dynamic properties.

 ## Contributing